Skip to content

 There are counselling and therapy directory websites that can help you find the right support for particular ages and needs.

-For example, the Psychology Today website has provides counsellors and therapists working in East Sussex, and has the option to search for specific help such as for 'Autism' or 'ADHD':
+For example, the Psychology Today website has counsellors and therapists working in East Sussex.
+It has the option to search for specific help.
+This includes 'Autism' or 'ADHD':

 Other counselling directories include: